ktmeaton/ncov-recombinant/README.md

     - If the workflow was dispatched with `scripts/slurm.sh`, the master log will be stored at: `logs/ncov-recombinant/ncov-recombinant_<date>_<jobid>.log`

     > - **Tip**: Display log of most recent workflow: `cat $(ls -t logs/ncov-recombinant/*.log | head -n 1)`

+1. How do I change the parameters for a rule?

+    - Find the rule you are interested in customizing in `defaults/parameters.yaml`.
+For example, maybe you want recombinants visualized by `division` rather than `country`.

+        ```yaml
+        # ---------------------------------------------------------------------------
+        # geo : Column to use for a geographic summary (typically region, country, or division)
+        - name: linelist
+          geo: country
+        ```

+    - Then copy over the defaults into your custom profile (`my_profiles/custom/builds.yaml`), and adjust the yaml formatting.
+Note that `- name: linelist` has become `linelist:` which is idented to be flush with the `sequences:` parameter.

+        ```yaml
+        - name: custom
+          metadata: data/custom/metadata.tsv
+          sequences: data/custom/sequences.fasta

+          linelist:
+            geo: division
+        ```

 1. How do I include more of my custom metadata columns into the linelists?